Happy Wheels

-Happy Wheels is a ragdoll physics-based platform browser game developed and published by Fancy Force.
-Created by video game designer Jim Bonacci in 2010, the game features several player characters, who use different, sometimes atypical, vehicles to traverse the game's many levels.
+Happy Wheels is a side-scrolling ragdoll physics-based platform browser game developed and published by Fancy Force.
+Created in 2010 by video game designer Jim Bonacci, the game features several player characters using various and often atypical vehicles to traverse the game's many user-generated levels.
 The game is best known for its graphic violence and the amount of user-generated content its players produce on a regular basis, with game maps shared on a public server.
-A sequel was announced to be in development since 2019.
+According to Bonacci, a sequel, which he has been working on since at least 2013, is still in development as of December 2020.

 Gameplay

 Happy Wheels' tagline is "Choose your inadequately prepared racer, and ignore severe consequences in your desperate search for victory!"
-The actual mechanics of gameplay vary because of character choice and level design; the game includes characters such as a businessman on a Segway.
+The actual mechanics of gameplay vary because of character choice and level design; the game includes characters such as a dad and his son riding a bike, a businessman on a Segway, a homeless man in a rocket-powered wheelchair, and Santa Claus in a flying elf-pulled sleigh.

 The goal of the game also differs depending on the level.
 In most levels, the goal is to reach a finish line or to collect tokens.
 Many levels feature alternate or nonexistent goals for the player.

-Reviewers have noted that Happy Wheels exhibits graphic violence in its gameplay.
-For instance, characters can be decapitated, shot, or crushed by different obstacles.
-Loss of limbs and animated blood loss are also graphic elements.

-Players also have the choice to upload instant replays of their level attempts, which can then be viewed.

-Happy Wheels features a level editor, which allows players to create custom levels of their own.
+Reviewers have noted Happy Wheels graphic violence.
+For instance, characters can be decapitated, shot, or crushed by various obstacles.
+Loss of limbs and profuse spurts of blood are also graphic elements.
+Players also have the choice to upload replays of their level attempts, which can then be viewed by other players.Happy Wheels features a level editor, which allows players to create custom levels of their own.
 It contains a plethora of tools and objects for level building.
 Users can upload their maps to a public server where they are accessible.